-In California, wetlands provide critical wintering habitat for millions of these birds including geese and ducks.
+Wetlands provide critical wintering habitat for millions of migrating waterfowl, including geese and ducks.
 The open water and vegetation in wetlands provide food, rearing areas and cover for waterfowl and shorebirds.
-In addition to Oregon’s Klamath Basin, major California wetlands along the flyway include San Francisco Bay, Mono Lake, Suisun Marsh, those in the Central Valley and the Salton Sea.
+Major California wetlands along the flyway include the Klamath River Basin, San Francisco Bay, Mono Lake, Suisun Marsh, wildlife refuges in the Central Valley that are sustained by water project deliveries, and the Salton Sea.

 The Sacramento-San Joaquin Delta, the largest estuary on the West Coast, plays an important role as well.
-It supports hundreds of species of birds that travel along the Pacific Flyway, including millions of traveling ducks and geese on the north-south migration route.
+It supports hundreds of species of migrating birds, including millions of traveling ducks and geese on the north-south migration route.

-In the Southern California desert, the Salton Sea also provides an important Pacific Flyway stopping point, serving as a jumping off pont for roughly million birds migrating south.
+In the Southern California desert, the Salton Sea also provides an important Pacific Flyway stopping point, serving as a jumping off point for millions of birds migrating south.